TsvetelinaDimitrova/converter/README.md

 # converter
- calculates numbers in the dual, octal, decimal and hexadecimal system
+ A program that converts a number in the dual, octal, decimal and hexadecimal system.